 e. use of positive shutoff and minimal-drift spray valves;

-f. aerial application of forest chemicals parallel to buffer zones to minimize drift;
+f. aerial application of forest chemicals parallel to buffer zones to limit drift;

 g. monitoring of water quality or safeguards to ensure proper equipment use and protection of streams, lakes and other water bodies;